From Avocados to Arteries and Cancers, This AI Sees More Clearly

 "Eventually we will use this technology in in vivo studies with live patients as they are having intravascular imaging in medical settings,” he continues.
 “Our software will bring out disease patterns that were not visible at first so that physicians can see and then treat them.”

 In another project, Gan’s group is investigating the use of AI to facilitate cancer detection in medical images.
-Working with the German Cancer Research Cancer (DKFZ) — Germany’s national cancer research institute — Gan’s team investigates the basic mechanisms of cancer, right down to the cellular level.
+Working with the German Cancer Research Center (DKFZ) — Germany’s national cancer research institute — Gan’s team investigates the basic mechanisms of cancer, right down to the cellular level.

 “Scientists have a lot of medical data on cancer now, but we are all still working to solve the big-data issues,” says Gan.
 “In our lab, we process confocal image data from tumors and try to extract the actual dynamics of cells.”